Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 # IMU_Kalman-filter_MATLAB
-Kalman filtering (9-Axis) IMU data with MATLAB
+Kalman filter for (9-Axis) IMU data on MATLAB

 This is Kalman filter algorithm for 9-Axis IMU sensors.
 (Accelerometer, Gyroscope, Magnetometer)